qiuyue1993/Notes/CVPR2020/Reading list.md

 - Context-Aware Attention Network for Image-Text Retrieval

+Abstract: In this work, we propose a unified Context-Aware Attention Network (CAAN), which selectively focuses on critical local fragments (regions and words) by aggregating the global context.
+Specifically, it simultaneously utilizes global intermodal alignments and intra-modal correlations to discover latent semantic relations.
+Considering the interactions between images and sentences in the retrieval process, intramodal correlations are derived from the second-order attention of region-word alignments instead of intuitively comparing the distance between original features.

+Result: Our method achieves fairly competitive results on two generic imagetext retrieval datasets Flickr30K and MS-COCO.

 - IMRAM:Iterative Matching With Recurrent Attention Memory for Cross-Modal Image-Text Retrieval

 ### Image Editing / Manipulation via Text (1)